GenesysCloudDevOps/public-api-update-data-table-row-data-action-module/README.md

-A Terraform/CX as Code remote module for the following Genesys Cloud public API operation: Update Generic Attribute
+A Terraform/CX as Code remote module for the following Genesys Cloud public API operation: Update Data Table Row

 ## Usage